The UACJ Group’s Long-term Roadmap, UACJ Vision 2030

 Materiality Issues

-Under its UACJ Vision 2030, UACJ has established the UACJ Group Sustainability Policy with a view to help build a sustainable world.
-In accordance with this policy, the Group has specified six materiality issues that it will work to address on a priority basis going forward.
+UACJ has established the UACJ Group Sustainability Policy with a view to help build a sustainable world.
+In accordance with this policy, the Group has specified five materiality issues that it will work to address on a priority basis going forward.
 All of the Group’s members are working towards goals related to these issues, which are linked to the UN Sustainable Development Goals.

 The UACJ Group’s Materiality Issues